-Mr. Jones was appointed to our Board of Directors in August 2014.
-Mr. Jones is a partner at Weaver Tidwell LLP, a regional certified public accounting firm with over 500 professionals.
+Mr. Jones was appointed to our Board of Directors in August 2014 and re-elected in May 2017.
+Mr. Jones was a partner at Weaver Tidwell LLP, a regional certified public accounting firm with over 500 professionals.
 Prior to joining Weaver Tidwell, LLP, Mr. Jones was a partner in the Houston office of Padgett Stratemann & Co. from May 2014 to August 2016.
 Prior to joining Padgett Stratemann & Co., Mr. Jones worked at Ernst & Young LLP from 1998 to March 2014.
 Mr. Jones holds a Doctor of Jurisprudence from Louisiana State University and a Bachelor of Science in Accounting from the University of Louisiana at Monroe.
 Mr. Jones was selected to serve as a director because of his extensive tax and financial background, as well as his management expertise.